AllenJohnAJ/Gemini-Chat-Bot/README.md

 pip install -r requirements.txt

 **3) Get your Gemini API key**
-Visit Google AI Studio
+Visit Google AI Studio.
-Sign in with your Google account
+Sign in with your Google account.
-Create a new API key (it’s free)
+Create a new API key (it’s free).

 **4) Create a .env file**
 Create a new file in the project root directory named .env and add: